 The Reverend Don Parker

 The Reverend Michael Uptin MEcon, BFinAdmin, BTh, DipMinistry

 Dr Julie Wilson Reynolds, Principal BA, Dip Ed, MA, MEd, PhD, MACE

-Mr Paul Salter, Secretary/Business Manager GradDipMgmtTech, GradCertMgmtTech, A/DipBusAcc, MPM, GCertTh, GAICD, GMC(Bond)
+Mr Paul Salter, Secretary/Head of Business GradDipMgmtTech, GradCertMgmtTech, A/DipBusAcc, MPM, GCertTh, GAICD, GMC(Bond)